The Seljuk Han of Anatolia

 Abode his Hour or two, and went his way.”

-quatrain XVI, The Rubaiyat of Omar Khayyam, Edward FitzGerald translation, 1859 edition
+-quatrain XVI, The Rubayiyat of Omar Khayyam, Edward FitzGerald translation, 1959

-Like an oasis in the wilderness, the fortress-like solidity of Anatolian hans beckoned caravans from a great distance with their promise of security and comfort.
-One can imagine the joy felt by the travelers upon seeing the massive portal loom ahead across the plain after a strenuous day of travel in the heat and dust of the Anatolian plain.
+Like an oasis in the wilderness, the fortress-like appearance of Anatolian hans beckoned caravans from a great distance with their promise of security and comfort.
+One can imagine the joy felt by the travelers when they saw its massive door looming ahead across the plain after a strenuous day of travel in the heat and dust of the Anatolian plain.

-The hans were run like mini-cities, and tried to anticipate every service a traveler could need.
-It was here that the merchants organized their goods, repaired their vehicles, tended their animals, ate and bathed.
-It was here too that commerce was carried out, as merchants bought and sold among themselves along the way.
-If we try to imaging a modern day comparison, the hans were at the same time a roadside truckstop, motel, and trucking depot.
+Hans were run like mini-cities, and, much like modern hotels, they tried to anticipate every service a traveler could need.
+It was here that merchants rested from the ardors of the road, organized their goods, repaired their vehicles, tended their animals, ate and bathed.
+It was here, too, that commerce was carried out, as merchants bought and sold among themselves along the way.
+If we try to imagine a modern day comparison, hans were a combination of a roadside truck stop, a motel, and a warehouse.

 ANIMALS

 The number of animals in the hans was probably double the amount of humans, and represented a considerable concern for the organization of the life inside the han.
+The larger hans could house up to 400 animals (donkeys, camels, and horses.)
 The beast of burden of choice was the camel, as they could carry the heaviest loads and were well-suited to long journeys across dry plains.
 The camels used were a breed created by the crossing of the Bactrian camel (two-humped) and the dromedary camel (one hump).
-The ensuing one-humped camel was sturdy, suited to the climate and could travel far distances, but was nervous, difficult to handle and could not carry loads of more that 200-300 pounds (a Bactrian can carry some 500 pounds).
-Camels usually traveled in groups of seven (called a "katar") and were led by a donkey or a mule.
+The ensuing one-humped camel was sturdy, well-suited to the varied climates and could travel far distances, but was nervous, difficult to handle and could not carry loads of more that 200-300 pounds (a Bactrian can carry some 500 pounds).
+Camels usually traveled in groups of seven (called a "katar") and were led by a pack donkey.
 Other animals used for transport and travel were horses and mules.
-It can also be assumed that a number of dogs accompanied the caravans: one need only to witness the vigilance of the Turkish breed of the Kangal shepherd dog to appreciate the security they would have provided a traveling caravan.
+It can also be assumed that dogs accompanied the caravans: one need only witness the vigilance of the Turkish Kangal shepherd dog to appreciate the security they would have provided to a traveling caravan.
+Most certainly “han cats” were also kept in order to prevent invasions of mice into the grain stores.

+It is still not clear exactly how the logistics of housing animals and humans were managed, but services for both animals and humans were of equal importance.
 Some researchers have suggested that the animals were tethered outside the han and tended to by grooms and guards.
-In view of modern sanitary principles, this hypothesis is tempting to accept, as the noise, smell and waste of animals would have been unbearable at such close quarters.
-However, the animals represented a serious investment and were capital to the success of a merchant, so it is very doubtful that he would have let them out of his sight and left in a potentially dangerous situation, prey to midnight rustlers.
+In view of modern sanitary principles, this hypothesis is tempting to accept, as the noise, smell and waste of animals would have been challenging at such close quarters.
+However, the animals represented a serious investment and were capital to the success of a merchant, so it is very doubtful that he would have let them out of his sight and left them in a potentially dangerous situation, prey to midnight rustlers.
+Some researchers believe that humans and animals were segregated, with the animals in the courtyard and the travelers in the side cells or in the covered hall.
+Others believe it was a free-for-all, with the merchants sleeping with their animals wherever they could find a space.
+As is a practice on many farms and ranches all over the world, it is not unheard of for farmers sleep in close proximity to their animals, and this too may have been the case in hans.
+The covered hall was probably used extensively in the cold winter months for animals, goods and travelers, and the open court was used in the summer.

-Extensive spaces were needed to stable the animals, which probably numbered in several hundred per night in the larger hans.
-The considerable size of the courtyard of hans such as Karatay and Incir are well-suited to handle large numbers of animals.
-As mentioned above, one can imagine the strong odor and considerable din that such a large group of animals would have made inside the han.
+Large spaces were needed to stable the animals, which probably numbered several hundred per night in the larger hans.
+The considerable size of the courtyard of certain hans, such as Karatay and Incir, are well-suited to handle large numbers of animals.
+In addition to feeding people, the animals needed to be fed with hay and barley.
+The mucking out of the stables and hauling in of bales of hay needed to cover the floor almost certainly required numerous hands and attendants.

 PEOPLE